InfinityLF/q2a-lang-nl/README.md

 Quick fix for the Snow v1.3 theme
 ===========
 A quick fix for the voting boxes being too small due to the Dutch language.
-Make sure you have voting on questions only enabled on the question page itself.
+Make sure you have voting on questions enabled on the question page itself only.

 Add the following to the bottom of styles.css: